 What has been the greatest challenge/learning opportunity about the job?

 I feel my journey so far has been challenging owing to my transition from customer service to my current position.
 In my current role, you have to be very conversant with your numbers and metrics, this to an extent has required me to game up and learn.
-Aside from trying to manage a long chain of merchants, I also understand that every single dollar counts and I need to be able to track my territory performance, my inactive merchants and loads of other metrics.
+Aside from trying to manage a long chain of merchants, I also understand that every single dollar counts.
+I need to be able to track my territory performance, my inactive merchants and loads of other metrics.
 This has prompted me to want to learn more and do more.

 Who has been the biggest influence in your career & why?